- Prices between £2899 - £3299

 Boat to the Giant Buddha

 Today we’re driving three hours south to Sichuan city Lè Shān, home to the world’s tallest stone Buddha.
 At a whopping 71 meters tall (each finger alone is eight meters), the Lè Shān Giant Buddha took 90 years to complete.
 Bring your selfie game for this because to help you take in the vast monument, we’ll jump aboard a boat and glide along the shores of the dramatic Min River to capture it from the water.
-Back on dry land, it’s back to Chéngdū for a lunch of Sichuan’s best-known traditional dish – a belly-warming hotpot of spicy broth laden with meats and vegetables.
-The rest of the day is yours to explore to Chéngdū.
+Back on dry land, it’s back to Chéngdū – we’ll delve into the local cuisine, discovering Sichuan’s best-known traditional dish – a belly-warming hotpot of spicy broth laden with meats and vegetables.
+The rest of the day is yours to explore the city.
 We suggest that includes a visit to Kuanzhai Xiangzi (three ancient parallel wide and narrow alleys) to discover Chinese teahouse culture and sip a jasmine brew, along with a visit the grand Taoist Qīngyáng Temple.Read more

 Giant pandas and a cookery class